Shane Gould: Early education

+Coaching received

+She was trained by leading coaches Ursula and Forbes Carlile and their assistant Tom Green at the Forbes and Ursula Carlile Swimming Organization.
+She won all of her world swimming titles while a teenager, travelling widely.
+Carlile, a two-time Olympic Coach for Australia, was a physiologist at the University of Sydney, and at the forefront of providing scientific training to athletes.
+A leader in the use of interval workouts timed with pace clocks and in the use of heart rate tests for assessing effort, he helped popularize "tapering", a method that slowly reduced training intensity in the weeks before important meets to maximize performance.
+He helped develop the crawl stroke, focusing on a high speed two beat kick which emphasized the strong use of the arms, a technique studied and adopted by Gould.

 Swimming career

+1972 Munich Olympics

-At the 1972 Summer Olympics in Munich, West Germany, Gould won three gold medals, setting a world record in each race.
-She also won a bronze and a silver medal.
+At the 1972 Summer Olympics in Munich, West Germany, Gould won three gold medals in the 200 and 400-meter freestyle, and the 200-meter individual medley, setting a world record in each race.
+She won a silver in the 800 and a bronze in the 100-meter freestyle events.

 She is the only person, male or female, to hold every world freestyle record from 100 metres to 1500 metres and the 200-metre individual medley world record simultaneously, which she did from 12 December 1971 to 1 September 1972.
 She is the first female swimmer ever to win three Olympic gold medals in world record time, and the first swimmer, male or female, to win Olympic medals in five individual events in a single Olympics.
 She is also the only Australian to win three individual gold medals at a single Olympics.

 At the age of 16, she retired from competitive swimming, citing pressures placed upon her by her success and media profile.

-Over two decades later, Gould returned to competitive swimming at Masters level.
+Over two decades later, Gould returned to competitive swimming at the Masters level.
 She set Australian Masters records (40–44 years 100m, 200 m, and 400 m freestyle, and 100 m butterfly) and 45–49 years (50 m butterfly, 100 m and 200 m freestyle).
 In 2003, she broke the world record for the 45–49 years 200 m individual medley in 2:38.13 (beating the 1961 world record for all ages).

 She coaches swimmers and still swims in Masters competitions.